Robert J. Cousins

-Robert J. Cousins (born 1941) is an American nutritional biochemist who has researched the metabolism of heavy metals, especially zinc.
+Robert John Cousins (born 1941) is an American nutritional biochemist who has researched the metabolism of heavy metals, especially zinc.

 He has served as president of the Federation of American Societies for Experimental Biology (FASEB) and the American Society for Nutrition (ASN).

 He was recognized with membership in the National Academy of Sciences in 2000 and served as editor of the Annual Review of Nutrition for ten years.

 Early life and education

 Robert John Cousins was born in New York City in 1941 as the only child born to Doris E. Cousins and C. Robert Cousins.
 His maternal grandparents were immigrants to the United States from Alsace.
 On his father's side, his heritage is predominantly Scottish, Irish, English, and German.
 He grew up in rural Kingston, New York.

 Cousins attended the University of Vermont, graduating with a bachelor's degree in 1963 (zoology major and chemistry minor), thus becoming the first college graduate in his family.
 He completed a master's degree in animal science at the University of Connecticut in 1965, followed by a PhD in nutritional biochemistry at the same university in 1968 under the mentorship of Hamilton Eaton.
 Cousins then joined the lab of Hector DeLuca at the University of Wisconsin (Madison) in a post-doctoral position supported through an NIH Postdoctoral Fellowship to study vitamin D biochemistry.